-Private medical insurance (PMI) is designed to cover the cost of private medical treatment for acute conditions that arise after the start of the policy.
-An acute condition is a disease, illness or injury that is likely to respond quickly to treatment which aims to return you to the state of health you were in immediately before suffering any symptoms, or which leads to your full recovery.
+Private medical insurance (PMI) is designed to cover the cost of private medical treatment for illness and acute conditions that arise after the start of the policy.
+An acute condition is a disease, illness or injury that is likely to respond quickly to medical treatment which aims to return you to the state of health you were in immediately before suffering any symptoms, or which leads to your full recovery.

-Having a health insurance policy gives you access to private medical facilities and treatment at a time and location that suits your schedule, giving you confidence that you’ll have the medical support and financial protection when you need it the most.
+Having a private medical insurance policy gives you access to private medical facilities and treatment at a time and location that suits your schedule, giving you confidence that you’ll have the medical support and financial protection when you need it the most.

-Depending on your situation and budget, there are several types of health insurance plans you can choose from:
+Depending on your situation and budget, there are several types of private health insurance plans you can choose from with different benefits:

 Apply for private medical insurance now and we will get back to you with a free, no-obligation health insurance quote for the cover that best suits your needs.

 With most health insurance policies, you choose the health benefits you want and pay your premium monthly or annually.

 Then, if you fall ill, you should see your GP who may refer you for further tests or diagnosis to a specialist.

-This is the moment when you need to get in touch with your insurance provider if you want to get private treatment under your private medical insurance plan.
+This is the moment when you need to get in touch with your private medical insurance provider if you want to get private treatment under your private medical insurance plan.